Mark-Shun/SceneScout/README.md

 - Looking into detection optimization (if possible)

 ## Current limitations
-- Folders get inspected one level deep (though perhaps you might not want it to endlessly process unintended videos deeped in the folder structure)
+- Folders get inspected one level deep (though perhaps you might not want it to endlessly process unintended videos deeper into the folder structure)
 - The resizing of the image is not done gracefully (currently anything above 720p gets downscaled to 720p, not necesarilly respecting the original aspect ratio currently)
 - Text on the pictures can misallign depending on the resolution of the input video
 - Very long file names won't fit burned on the image